codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/WEB_ENUMERATION/ATTACKING WEB APPLICATIONS WITH FFUF.md

 - Fuzzing for PHP parameters
 - Fuzzing for parameter values

-Tools such as `ffuf` provide us with a handy automated way to fuzz the web application's individual components or a web page.
-This means, for example, that we use a list that is used to send requests to the webserver if the page with the name from our list exists on the webserver.
-If we get a response code 200, then we know that this page exists on the webserver, and we can look at it manually.
+Tools like `ffuf` help us automatically test parts of a website to see what exists.
+For example, we can give it a list of possible page names, and it will try each one by sending a request to the website.
+If the website responds with a code 200 (which means "OK"), that tells us the page exists, and we can then check it out ourselves.
 <div align="center">
 <br>
 <br>